amirrezaask/loki/README.md

 cargo install --path .
 # if you have added cargo bins inside your path you can use loki command.
 ```
+## FYI
+I am working on a new version of this compiler with a more simple, straight forward approach to parser using a top-down, recursive decend parsing and also using zig for simplicity.

 ## Compiler Flow